Country Profile: Saint Lucia

 Environment

-Saint Lucia faces environmental challenges such as deforestation and soil erosion, particularly in the northern regions.
-It is a party to various international agreements on biodiversity and climate change.
+Saint Lucia faces several environmental challenges, including deforestation and soil erosion, particularly in the northern regions.
+The country is committed to several international environmental agreements focusing on biodiversity and climate change.

 Transportation